lemotran/emoji-website/privacy-policy.md

 ## iMessage Integration

-When using Genify through iMessage:
+When using Xmoji through iMessage:
 - The app functions as an iMessage extension
 - Generated emojis can be shared directly in your conversations
 - Sharing preferences are controlled by your iOS settings